- Shutter Encoder

 Cons:

-whatever) the result could be slower because of CPU transfers + CPU filters.
+(such color correction, denoise or whatever) the result could be slower because of CPU transfers + CPU filters.

 To conclude: